 Performance Studies | Politics and Social Change

 McDowell, Hannah, "Spectator to Actor to Multiplier: EDISCA’s Humanizing Methodology" (2007).
 Independent Study Project (ISP) Collection.
-Paper 243.
+243.